2021 Review: Business Platinum Card® from American Express – Is it worth the $595 annual fee?

 - Automatic Hilton Honors Gold status: Cardholders can sign up for complimentary Hilton Honors Gold status to get better benefits and services at Hilton properties.
 Manual enrollment is required.

-- $200 Dell statement credit: Enroll to get an annual $200 statement credit for U.S. purchases with Dell: $100 from January through June, and $100 from July through December.
-Just remember that you’ll have to enroll in order to enjoy this advantage, and purchases must be made directly from Dell or Dell.com to be eligible.
+- $400 Dell statement credit: Enroll to get up to $400 in annual statement credits for U.S. purchases with Dell: $200 from January through June, and $200 from July through December.

 - The Hotel Collection: Cardholders can receive a credit for up to $100 per stay to cover eligible expenses at hotels.
 This can be a nice way to save a bit of money when traveling.